-Envision Early Intervention Resource Coordinators facilitate access to services for all children birth through age 3 who have a qualifying developmental delay.
+Envision Early Intervention Resource Coordinators facilitate access to services for all children birth through 2 years of age or to 3 years of age who have a qualifying developmental delay.
 Early Intervention is provided to the family to enhance the capacity of the family to support their child’s development and learning.
 Early Intervention services are provided in accordance with Part C of the Individuals with Disabilities Education Act (IDEA), and are funded through a combination of federal (Part C), state (EI), local and family funds, including both private and public insurance.

 Families are assigned a Resource Coordinator within 3 days of referral for services.
 The Resource Coordinator typically will accompany the family to a multidisciplinary evaluation to work with the family and the evaluation team to develop an Individual Family Services Plan (IFSP) within 45 days of referral in the family’s preferred language.
 The Resource Coordinator facilitates family identification of their needs and priorities for their child and family and assists with locating therapists to work with the family to enhance their child’s development.
 Envision has contractual arrangements with a variety of therapists throughout Weld County who will travel to the family home or other preferred natural environment to work with the family.
 Resource Coordinators assist families to connect with other natural supports in the community, including preschool programs if eligible, throughout the time the child is receiving services and when they are ready to transition out of EI as they approach age 3.